LykkeCity/Trading-API/source/includes/_api_usage.md

 ## gRPC API

-The gRCP API utilizes a new generation of RPC framework that includes working with `HTTP 2`, `ProtoBuf`, and `WebSocket` for faster and more efficient interaction with the platform.
+The gRPC API utilizes a new generation of RPC framework that includes working with `HTTP 2`, `ProtoBuf`, and `WebSocket` for faster and more efficient interaction with the platform.
 The `gRPC framework` uses the declarative description of the contract in the `.proto` files.
 On the basis of which you can easily generate a client library in many [programming languages](https://grpc.io/docs/languages/).
 Also, the `gRPC framework` supports working with `stream`, which makes it easy to receive events from the server.

  **Lykke team strongly recommends using gRPC API protocol to communicate with the platform**